Mikeu28/phase-0-html-riyadh-blog-lab/SOURCE.md

 PARAGRAPH 1

 `Once a mudbrick waystation along desert trading routes, Riyadh is now one of the wealthiest cities in the world.
-The country’s political, financial and administrative capital is also a city with a fascinating subtext.`
+The country’s political, financial and administrative capital is also a city with a fascinating subtext.`x

-SMALLER SUB HEAD
+SMALLER SUB HEADx

-`History`
+`History`x

 PARAGRAPH 2